 In this march, Martin Luther King Jr. delivered his historic speech “I Have a Dream”.
 In this speech king called to end the racism.

 Washington March acted as a catalyst to pass the Civil Rights Act of 1964.

 Inspirational Diagrammed Words of Martin Luther King Speech “I Have A Dream”.

 Martin Luther King made “I Have A Dream Speech” on August 28, 1968, in Washington DC at Lincoln Memorial during the civil rights campaign for Jobs and Freedom.

 During this historical speech from King, about 250,000 people were present at Lincoln Memorial.

 Martin Luther King Jr. Civil Rights Campaign-Selman to Montgomery Marches.

-This march helped in passing the Voting Right Act in 1965 which is landmark achievement of Civil Rights Movement.
+This march helped in passing the Voting Right Act in 1965 which is a landmark achievement of the Civil Rights Movement.

 Dr. Martin Luther King delivered a popular speech “How Long?
 Not Long”.